SEND Information Report

 Whole School Approach

-At Wingfield Academy we ensure that all students are equally valued by having equal access to a broad and balanced curriculum which is differentiated to meet individual needs and abilities.
+At Wingfield Academy we ensure that all students are equally valued by having equal access to a broad and balanced curriculum which is adapted to meet individual needs and abilities.
 As the Equality Act of 2010 states that all schools have duties ‘towards individual disabled children and young people.
 They must make reasonable adjustments to prevent them being put at a substantial disadvantage.’
 At Wingfield Academy we have incorporated this principle into our inclusive learning environment through embracing equality and celebrating difference.

 Identifying SEND